Track mileage automatically

 Get started

-December 15, 2023 - 2 min read
+Latest update: October 22, 2025 - 2 min read

-Self-Employed Tax Deductions You Should Claim In Canada
+Self-Employed Tax Deductions you Should Claim in Canada

 Business-Use-of-Home-Office

 You can write off a percentage of your rent on your taxes if you work from home.
 The overall square footage of your flat or house must be divided by the square footage of your home office space to arrive at the amount of this deduction.
-For instance, if your workplace occupies 20% of the space in your rented house or apartment, you can write off 20% of your total monthly rent as a tax deduction.

 Driversnote